Jitendr123/jpftassingment/README.md

 This project is a **fully responsive dashboard** built using React.js.
 The dashboard fetches data from an API and presents it in an **intuitive UI**.
 Users can switch between **card view** and **analytics mode**, where numerical data is visualized using graphs and pie charts.

 ## What i use in React.js
-Hooks -> useState,useEffect,useContext,
+Hooks -> useState,useEffect,useContext,useMemo

-useContext use for changing the view mode Dark to Light and Light to Dark;
+useContext use for changing the view mode Dark to Light and Light to Dark.

 useState -> use for storing data in state.

 useEffect -> use for calling API.
-          -> added an event listener and a destroy function so that when component will unmounted even listner will also removed. this event listerner use to get size of screen so that i can handle label of chart. uses Try catch and finally block to handle error and also to free the memory.
+          -> added an event listener and a destroy function so that when component will unmounted even listner will also removed. this event listerner use to get size of screen so that i can handle label of chart. uses Try catch and finally block to handle error and also to free the memory. i am calling API in Dashboard component and passing data to Card and Analytic component.
-## API is not working some times so i set a demo object in data state so that i can work on it properly.
+## API is not working some times so i set a demo object in finally block so that i can work on it properly.

 ## Features
 ### 1. API Integration